Frequently Asked Questions (January, 2015)

 53. Why should I apply to UMN PASS?
 Are you any good?

 Most dental schools in United States and Canada have a very similar education.
 All dental schools in the US must go through an accreditation process by ADA CODA (American Dental Association, Commission on Dental Accreditation).
 This process takes place every seventh year.
 All schools must pass this evaluation, which is very detailed.
 Besides this minimal standard in dental education, schools offer variations and much more.
 University of Minnesota has the country's most modern Advanced Simulation Clinic (ASC) for example.
 At SOD UMN all students must take part in our Outreach Program, which is very popular.
 Like many other schools, we offer a solid education in Implantology.
 And we are the only school in the country that offers its students the option to sit for the Canadian Licensing Board Examination for those who want to practice in Minnesota or in Canada.
 This exam is given right here at the school in Minneapolis.
 Of course we also offer our students to sit for CRDT (Central Regional Dental Testing).
 Our students are very active in organized dentistry and PASS students are encouraged to get involved.
 University of Minnesota School of Dentistry is also focusing on interprofessional education and team building.
-In our group practices, dental students from both the 4-year, and the 2 and a 1/2-year DDS programs, hygienists, and dental therapists are working together in team learning.
+In our group practices, students enrolled in the DDS / dental hygiene / dental therapy programs are working together in team learning.
 They are all members of the future Dental Team.
 We offer the ultimate team education in oral health.

 What do some of our current fourth year PASS students think about us?
 They have told us that they like many things about our school but they like in particular that it is a smaller program, the great clinical education we offer, the outreach program, and that there are never any chair issues.